MaddenJohn/archivedProjects/README.md

 # Java
 * https://github.com/MaddenJohn/archivedProjects/blob/master/Java/CS361/jm76685_project5/AES.java - Java, This is entirely written by me.
 Using this project you can encrypt files using the AES 256 military grade encryption standard
-* https://github.com/MaddenJohn/archivedProjects/tree/master/Java/Tron/src - Simple Java program for the Ligh bikes game that you can find on the internet
+* https://github.com/MaddenJohn/archivedProjects/tree/master/Java/Tron/src - Simple Java program for the light bikes (Tron) game that you can find on the internet
 * https://github.com/MaddenJohn/archivedProjects/tree/master/Java/huffman - Huffman compressor.
 Compressed some files up to 80%.

 # Python